parmoo/parmoo/README.rst

    my_moop.solve(5) # Solve with 5 iterations of ParMOO algorithm
    results = my_moop.getPF() # Extract the results

-Congratulations, you now know enough to get started solving MOOPs!
+Congratulations, you now know enough to get started solving MOOPs with ParMOO!

 Next steps:

  * Learn more about all that ParMOO has to offer (including saving and checkpointing, INFO-level logging, advanced problem definitions, and different surrogate and solver options) at our ReadTheDocs_ page.
- * Check-out the advanced examples (including a ``libEnsemble`` example) in the ``examples`` directory.
+ * Explore the advanced examples (including a ``libEnsemble`` example) in the ``examples`` directory.
  * Install libEnsemble_ and get started solving MOOPs in parallel.